Skip to content

 The synopsis for each command shows its parameters and their usage.
 Optional parameters are shown in square brackets.

-option for information on a specific sub command.
+Use you can always use the -h option for information on a specific sub command.

-2.1 Required Arguments¶
+2.1 Required Arguments

 Each of the following arguments are required.
 Failure to provide a required argument will result in a non-zero exit-code.